Toledo Zoo & Aquarium: Arctic Encounter

-The Arctic Encounter includes grey wolves, gray and harbor seals, and polar bears.
+The Arctic Encounter includes grey wolves, gray and harbor seals, California sea lions, and polar bears.
 Two waterfalls and seven saltwater streams are featured in this exhibit.

 The seals have 4000 sqft of land and 3000 sqft of salt water.
 The polar bear exhibit includes 6000 sqft of land and 1600 sqft of water.
 There is a freshwater stream filled with fish during regular times.
 A "kids' cave" shows children and adults what it is like to be a polar bear.
 On January 12, 2015, three more juvenile wolves were added to the zoo after the passing of two of the female wolves.
 The new male wolves are named Loki, Lobo, and Tundra.
 On December 1, 2022, it was announced that two cubs were born at the facility for the first time since 2012.

 Aviary

-Located in the first room of the Aviary are the demoiselle crane, blue-throated macaws, birds from the Amazon Rainforest, and rhinoceros hornbills.
+Located in the first room of the Aviary are the demoiselle crane, blue-throated macaws, Southern pudu, birds from the Amazon rainforest, and rhinoceros hornbills.
 There is an Australian walkthrough exhibit where people feed either budgerigars or many of the other bird species in the room.
 This currently features birds from either Australia, Asia, or Africa, such as Victoria crowned pigeons, Gouldian finches, spur-winged plover, long-tailed finch, red-throated parrotfinch, Raggiana bird-of-paradise, blue-faced parrot finch, kagu, pheasant pigeons, Nicobar pigeon, scarlet-chested parrot, owl finch, star finch, pink-necked fruit dove, thick-billed ground pigeon, Luzon bleeding-heart dove, plum-headed finch, Pekin robin, crested wood partridge, great argus, bearded barbet, violet-backed starling, Madagascar buttonquail, emerald starling, golden-breasted starling, superb starling, and blue-bellied rollers.
 The children's area includes emperor tamarins, lowland pacas, southern three-banded armadillos, and Linnaeus's two-toed sloths.